 Symptoms of Scleroderma in the oral cavity

-- I have an entire post on mouth dryness linked here.
-There is a lot of helpful information located there.
+- We have an entire post on mouth dryness here.
+There is a lot of helpful information on the link.

 - Difficulty with eating and perhaps speech.

 - Can make it difficult to insert and remove dentures and undergo routine dental care.

 - Nothing can really help with this and we just deal with any issues that arise from this.

 - Diffuse widening of the periodontal ligament (PDL) space are seen like below and in our radiolucent post.